 - Celebration of selected traditional Hindu Festivals and other events.

 - Periodic seminars, workshops, yajna-s and camps to support and supplement BV and Adult classes.

-- Language classes, Cultural classes and programs.
+- Language classes, Cultural classes and programs for adults and children.

 - A beautiful, serene ashram environment to facilitate the spiritual growth of all aspirants.